Trust-Based Relational Intervention®

 Who is it for and who should use it?

-TBRI® is designed for children from “hard places” such as abuse, neglect, and/or trauma.
+TBRI® is designed to meet the complex needs of children who have experienced adversity, early harm, toxic stress, and/or trauma.
 Because of their histories, it is often difficult for these children to trust the loving adults in their lives, which often results in perplexing behaviors.
 TBRI® offers practical tools for parents, caregivers, teachers, or anyone who works with children, to see the “whole child” in their care and help that child reach his highest potential.

 Why use it?

-Because of their histories, children from hard places have changes in their bodies, brains, behaviors, and belief systems.
-While a variety of parenting strategies may be successful in typical circumstances, children from hard places need caregiving that meets their unique needs and addresses the whole child.
+Because of their histories, children who have experienced trauma have changes in their bodies, brains, behaviors, and belief systems.
+While a variety of parenting strategies may be successful in typical circumstances, children with histories of harm need caregiving that meets their unique needs and addresses the whole child.
+That said, we’ve found that any child benefits from a nurturing, trusting relationship with a safe adult.

 Where is it used?